WillsonSmith/11ty-lit-ssr-starter/src/index.md

 # Hello there

-This is the home page.
+This is the <c-highlight>home page</c-highlight>.
 It's a bit empty, but that's okay.